DynamicGenetics/Epicosm_legacy/README.md

 time of tweet, and the tweet content.

 A backup of the entire database is stored in "./output/twitter_db/".
 This can be restored by MongoDB using
-the command "mongorestore [your name given to the database] [the path to the mongodump file]
+the command "mongorestore [your name given to the database] [the path to the mongodump file]"
 for example:
 mongoresotore -d twitter_db ./output/twitter_db/tweets
 (However, please check MongoDB documentation as commands can change)